ncbartel/Portfolio/critique-by-design.md

 **Usefulness**
 *4/10*

 I believe that this visualization earned a 4 as while it was perceptable, it was very long image that was hard to view on the website.
 This would make it harder for the intended audience to pull the information they wanted out of the visualization.
-This was targeted primarily towards civically engaged Americans.
-With a low voter turnout rate already, most Americans are not civically engaged.
+This was posted under r/dataisbeautiful Reddit thread which means that this was designed for Reddit users who are politically interested with U.S. politics.
+With a release date 3 years ago, this was likely following the January 6th Insurrection attacks where the question of who voted for President Biden versus former President Trump.

+**

 ### Negative Aspects of Original Visualization
 One of the largest critiques of the initial visualization stems around very long image which is not effective to display the message.
 Another issue of